joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 Please note that DinD mode will override some of the configurations.
 In general, do not tamper with the configuration if you are not sure what you are doing.

-Update the `runnerImage` (present in two different places).
-If you are using a custom runner image, update the image name and tag.
-If you are using the default runner image, you can comment it out.
+If you are using a custom runner image, update the `runnerImage` (present in two different places).
+Give the image name and tag.

+If you are using the default runner image, you can comment those lines out.

 ### Custom Runner Images

 With "Runner Images" I mean the images that are used to run the workflows.
 For the GitHub-hosted runners, the default image is `ubuntu-latest`.
 For the self-hosted runners, the default image is `actions/runner:latest`.
-The self-hosted image is a bit more limited than the GitHub-hosted one and most likely not sufficient for your needs.
+The self-hosted image is a bit more limited than the GitHub-hosted one and most likely **not** sufficient for your needs.

 To run your workflows on a custom runner image, you need to first create the custom image.
 The default documentation about this topic by GitHub can be found [here](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#creating-your-own-runner-image "About Actions Runner Controller - GitHub Docs").